Undergraduate Admissions

 Students Who were Admitted but did not Enroll

-Students accepted for admission to Idaho State University who do not attend their first semester will be allowed to enroll the next academic term (not including summer) without reapplying, but they will need to request a semester change with an Admissions employee.
+Students accepted for admission to Idaho State University who do not attend their first semester will be allowed to enroll in the next academic term (not including summer) without reapplying, but they will need to request a semester change with an admissions employee.
 Admission is granted for a two (2) term time frame unless the applicant files the Admission Deferment Form.
-If students do not attend the semester they applied for or request a semester change for the following semester, the students will have to reapply in order to attend.
+If students do not attend the semester they applied for or request a semester change for the following semester, they will have to reapply to attend.

 Students with Behavioral Problems